IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/tutorials-and-examples/setup/configure-an-app-store.md

 - Harman Ignite
 - Access Twine4Car

-Contact your TomTom IndiGO sales representative for more information about available app stores.
+Contact your TomTom Digital Cockpit sales representative for more information about available app stores.

 Once installed and configured, an app store can be accessed via the App Launcher frontend, which is opened by tapping the `Apps` main menu item when using the example application.
-As there is no app store included with TomTom IndiGO, selecting the `Apps` main menu option currently displays a "Coming Soon" screen.
+As there is no app store included with TomTom Digital Cockpit, selecting the `Apps` main menu option currently displays a "Coming Soon" screen.

    ![App store coming soon](images/app-store-coming-soon.png)

 Any Android apps installed using the app store will appear in the App Launcher.
-From here they can be launched into a virtual display within TomTom IndiGO.
+From here they can be launched into a virtual display within TomTom Digital Cockpit.

 __Note:__ The App Launcher will display all non-system apps which have the [LAUNCHER category](https://developer.android.com/reference/android/content/Intent#CATEGORY_LAUNCHER)